How to optimize your crawl budget

 Increase your crawl budget

-Let’s look at the things that actually improve how many pages Google can crawl on your site.
+Let’s look at the things that improve how many pages Google can crawl on your site.

 Website maintenance: reduce errors

 Step one in getting more pages crawled is making sure that the pages that are crawled return one of two possible return codes: 200 (for “OK”) or 301 (for “Go here instead”).
 All other return codes are not OK.
-To figure this out, you have to look at your site’s server logs.
+To figure this out, look at your site’s server logs.
 Google Analytics and most other analytics packages will only track pages that served a 200.
-So you won’t find many of the errors on your site in there.
+So you won’t find many errors on your site in there.

-Once you’ve got your server logs, try to find common errors, and fix them.
-The most simple way of doing that is by grabbing all the URLs that didn’t return 200 or 301 and then order by how often they were accessed.
+Once you’ve got your server logs, find and fix common errors.
+The most straightforward way is by grabbing all the URLs that didn’t return 200 or 301 and then ordering by how often they were accessed.
 Fixing an error might mean that you have to fix code.
 Or you might have to redirect a URL elsewhere.
-If you know what caused the error, you can try to fix the source too.
+If you know what caused the error, you can also try to fix the source.

-Another good source to find errors is Google Search Console.
-Read this post by Michiel for more info on that.
-If you’ve got Yoast SEO Premium, you can even redirect them away easily using the redirects manager.
+Another good source for finding errors is Google Search Console.
+Read our Search Console guide for more info on that.
+If you’ve got Yoast SEO Premium, you can easily redirect them away using the redirects manager.

 Block parts of your site

-If you have sections of your site that really don’t need to be in Google, block them using robots.txt.
+If you have sections of your site that don’t need to be in Google, block them using robots.txt.
 Only do this if you know what you’re doing, of course.
-One of the common problems we see on larger eCommerce sites is when they have a gazillion way to filter products.
+One of the common problems we see on larger eCommerce sites is when they have a gazillion ways to filter products.
 Every filter might add new URLs for Google.
-In cases like these, you really want to make sure that you’re letting Google spider only one or two of those filters and not all of them.
+In cases like these, you want to ensure that you’re letting Google spider only one or two of those filters and not all of them.

 Reduce redirect chains